 Employers may provide oral or written notice of the tip credit provisions set forth above.
 However, an employer who fails to provide the required information CANNOT use the tip credit.
 Consequently, if an employer does not provide proper tip credit notice, but they still take the tip credit, then they are in violation of federal and state laws.
 Employees who do not receive proper tip credit notice are entitled to full minimum wage for all of their hours worked.

-Contact our office for a FREE consultation with an Ohio Wage and Hour Lawyer if you have questions about tip credit, tip pooling, or your compensation.
+Contact our office for a FREE consultation with our Ohio Wage and Hour Lawyers if you have questions about tip credit, tip pooling, or your compensation.

 If you are a tipped employee and your employer: